Position

 How long does it take to become a Quality Manager?

 The journey to becoming a Quality Manager involves several steps.
 First, a person needs a bachelor's degree in a related field.
 This often takes four years.
-Many choose degrees in business, engineering, or management.
+Many choose degrees in engineering, business, or management.
 Some employers may prefer or require a master's degree.
 This adds another two years of study.
+Gaining experience in quality control or management roles helps build the necessary skills.
+This can take several years, depending on the industry and job opportunities.

 Quality Manager Job Description Sample